Belgian LN employee witness to major changes at Zutendaal since APS-2 mission began there in 2017

 |0

-This work, Belgian LN employee witness to major changes at Zutendaal since APS-2 mission began there in 2017 [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Belgian LN employee witness to major changes at Zutendaal since APS-2 mission began there in 2017, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Belgian LN employee witness to major changes at Zutendaal since APS-2 mission began there in 2017